-Random playing for the tracks on a disc: Quickly push and release "RAND".
-"RAND" will appear on the display and the disc you are listening to in random order.
+To randomly play the tracks on a disc: Quickly push and release "RAND".
+"RAND" will appear on the display.
+The disc you are listening to will play in random order.
 If you hear a beep, you held the button too long, and the player will play all the tracks in the magazine in random order.
 To turn off the random feature, push the "RAND" a second time.